romin-ebrahimi/optimal-trades/README.md

 ### Background
-Much of the literature for systematic trading focuses on testing different models that are used for financial price forecasting.
+Much of the literature for systematic trading focuses on testing different financial price forecasting models.
 What's wrong with forecasting financial time series?

 1. Price forecasting doesn't align well with the objective of a trader.
 As a trader, I'm less interested in whether the price over the next `n` periods is going up, down, or sideways.
-What I'm truly interested in at any point, is whether I should be long, short, or close out any open positions.
+What I'm truly interested in at any given point in time, is whether I should go long, short, or close out open positions.

-2. Financial time series are highly random.
+3. Financial time series are highly random.
 A nonexhaustive list of issues associated with price forecasting financial series includes:

 **Issues:**
 * Leptokurtic characteristic of price changes.
 * Apparent nonstationarity or unstable sample variances across periods.
-* Discontinuities in prices e.g. jump discontinuities at market open or close
+* Discontinuities in prices e.g. jump discontinuities at market open or close.

 **Solutions:**
 * Fractional price changes.
 Price changes are random while fractional price